The purpose of these guidelines is to provide information about how we approach systemic issues.

 - requests for information and evidence including data, contracts, voice recordings, and policy and procedural information

-- an offer for us to speak and meet with the provider to discuss the systemic issue and help with a possible resolution
+- a suggestion to meet with the provider to discuss the systemic issue and help with a possible resolution

 At any time during our investigation we may request further information about the systemic issue.

-During an investigation, we will work with the provider, including through consultation and negotiation, to reach an agreed resolution.
+If it is determined that the issue is a systemic issue, we will work with the provider, through consultation and negotiation, to reach an agreed resolution.

-When the provider agrees on a resolution, it must implement the resolution within an agreed timeframe.
+When the provider proposes a resolution that is acceptable to the Ombudsman, it must implement the resolution within an agreed timeframe.

-If, after an investigation, an agreed resolution of a systemic issue cannot be reached or if an agreed resolution is not implemented, we will determine what further action is necessary.
-This may include:
+If a systemic issue cannot be resolved or if an agreed resolution is not implemented, further action may include:

-- referring the systemic issue to an appropriate regulator, for example, the ACMA, the ACCC, the OAIC or another appropriate body.
+- referring the systemic issue to an appropriate regulator, such as the ACMA, the ACCC, the OAIC or another appropriate body.

 We will notify the provider when we formally refer the systemic issue to a regulator.